 Look for areas of interest nearby and try to see as much of the local area as you can.
 Make sure you understand whether the owners expect you to be at the property 24/7 and plan your itinerary accordingly.

 You as a house sitter can stipulate that you charge to house sit.
-Some sitters feel they provide a service worthy of payment and while that is more than acceptable, we decline to charge.
+Some sitters feel they provide a service worthy of payment and while that is more than acceptable, I decline to charge.

 You should also consider the fact that a work permit may be required should you charge to house sit abroad.

-Maintenance costs should also be discussed in detail with the home owner.
+Maintenance costs should also be discussed in detail with the homeowner.
 Understand exactly what financial responsibilities you will have during your stay and make sure you and your bank manager are comfortable with them.

-We like to offer to collect the owners from the airport if they’re flying in locally, and always have a meal prepared for their arrival home.
+I like to offer to collect the owners from the airport if they’re flying in locally, and always have a meal prepared for their arrival home.
 Ensure you tidy up after yourself, wash the sheets, clean the bathrooms and do your utmost to leave the house in the condition in which it was passed over to you.

-We hope you’ve found it of use and wish you all the best with your own house sitting adventures.
+I hope you’ve found it of use and wish you all the best with your own house sitting adventures.

 Are you a house sitter?
 Perhaps you’re contemplating registering as a house sitter?
 Share your comments with us below.